rerun-io/rerun/docs/content/reference/dataframes.md

 ### Using the blueprint API to configure a dataframe view

-The following snippet demonstrates how to query the first 10 rows in a Rerun recording using latest-at (i.e. time-aligned) semantics, and display them in a [dataframe view](types/views/dataframe_view):
+The following snippet demonstrates how visualize an entire Rerun recording using latest-at (i.e. time-aligned) semantics by displaying the results in a [dataframe view](types/views/dataframe_view):

 snippet: reference/dataframe_view_query